Fried Milk Dessert

 - Pour the custard mixture into a large pot or saucepan and bring to a boil over medium-low heat, stirring constantly.
 Boil for at least 1 minute, or until thickened, then remove from heat.

 - Line a 9x9 inch glass baking dish with parchment or wax paper.
 Pour the custard mixture into the glass dish, making sure the mixture reaches at least a 3/4-inch depth.
-This will ensure that the custard will be at least 3/4 inch thick when sliced; otherwise, they might fall apart if too thin.
+This will ensure that the custard will be at least 3/4 inch thick when sliced; otherwise, it might fall apart if too thin.

 - Refrigerate for at least 4 hours (or overnight).